Domain, Site & IP Information

 Note: Some of the following may contain links to actual exploits, hacking tools, and/or possible "underground" sites.
 Do not click carelessly.

 Comodo Instant Malware Analysis: Allows you to submit a suspicious executable for behavioral analysis.
-See the changes that the executable makes to registry keys, files, directories, drivers, processes, threads, as well as network behavior such as DNS queries, HTTP traffic generated, etc. Other good sites for this are malwr.com and Anubis.
+See the changes that the executable makes to registry keys, files, directories, drivers, processes, threads, as well as network behavior such as DNS queries, HTTP traffic generated, etc. Other good sites for this are malwr.com, and hybrid-analysis.com.

 Shadowserver Foundation: The Shadowserver Foundation is a volunteer watchdog group of security professionals that gather, track, and report on malware, botnet activity, and electronic fraud.
 The purpose of the site is to raise awareness of the presence of compromised servers, malicious attackers, and the spread of malware.